Student Life Policies

 Upon calling the hearing to order and introducing the panel, the Presiding Official shall read the charge(s) and ask the accused student to enter a plea of responsible or not responsible.

-If the accused student pleads guilty to the charge(s), the professor shall present testimony which can aid the hearing panel in determining the severity of the offense.
-The student shall then be given the opportunity to present information to the hearing panel which he/ she wish to be considered in determining a penalty.
+If the accused student pleads responsible to the charge(s), the professor shall present testimony which can aid the hearing panel in determining the severity of the offense.
+The student shall then be given the opportunity to present information to the hearing panel which he/ she wishes to be considered in determining a penalty.
 The hearing panel may also ask questions of both parties in order to ascertain the severity of the offense.

 - Following the professor's presentation, the accused student shall present testimony and evidence under the same restrictions.

 - Following the accused student's presentation, the professor and the accused student may recall witnesses if they can establish the need to do so.
 Such a recall of witnesses shall be subject to the discretion of the Associate Dean for Student Conduct.

 - After testimony from both sides has been heard, the professor and the accused student shall be given the opportunity to present a closing statement and any mitigating circumstances which they feel are appropriate.
 If the charge being heard constitutes a second or subsequent offense by the student, the student shall have the opportunity to comment on each prior offense individually.

 - Following the closing statements, the professor, the accused student, his/ her representatives, and all witnesses are excused.
 All parties shall remain available and shall inform the Presiding Official of their whereabouts.